SwetaVashi/React-Calculator/README.md

 # Calculator App

-This is a Reactjs Calculator Project. you can do simple calcuatations with this app using keyboard's keys.
+This is a Reactjs Calculator you can do simple calcuatations with this app using keyboard's keys.
 It has  History memory that can help you to do multiple calculations.

 ## How to run it